Doug BruggerOffice: CHCB 344

 I've been a non-stop student so far, though I worked on a temporary consulting project with my advisor at UW-Madison, Prof. Kenneth Potter.
 We advised a manufacturing firm that was invloved in a lawsuit over the return period of a flood that destroyed one of their facilities.

-Vice President of the Graduate Student Association
+Vice President of UM's Graduate and Professional Student Association

-Board member for the Interdisciplinary Collaborative Network
+Board Member with the Interdisciplinary Collaborative Network